 This font is used mainly in advertisements and logo design.

-This cool font is a sans-serif typeface which consists of symmetric triangles, squares, and perfect circles.
+This cool font is a sans-serif typeface that consists of symmetric triangles, squares, and perfect circles.

-The font style comprises of low contrast and near-even strokes.
+The font style comprises low contrast and near-even strokes.

 The lowercase lettering has tall ascenders while the uppercase lettering has proportionate characters.